The Forest of Dean sure is beautiful and it’s the perfect place to have a picnic. Here are 5 gorgeous spots you could try…

 We headed to the Forest of Dean in search of Autumn today and found it in full force…we didn’t have any hardened plans so just stopped off to blow the cobwebs away at three locations in a close radius to each other.
 I wanted to try and capture what the forest was looking like from above so took some ariel… View Post

-We’ve collected your views to put together a fabulous list of recommended places to go, things to do and events taking place during the October half term 2016 in South Wales & the surrounding areas.
+We’ve collected your views to put together a fabulous list of recommended places to go and things to do during the October half term 2017 in South Wales & the surrounding areas.
 Thank you to everyone who took the time to offer up their knowledge, real recommendations from real people.

 Here’s an idyllic place to visit this Summer… Cannop Ponds is quite a magical place for paddling in streams that amble amongst the forest – take a towel!
 There is an abundance of a different variety of birds ideal for bird watching and if you are very lucky you may come across some wild boar which regularly visit the site.